*There may be some affiliate links below .

 Facebook groups can be a real game changer for all bloggers, but especially for new bloggers who haven't gained a tremendous amount of traffic from Pinterest.
 They help you find your "tribe", learn from others, and promote your site.

-Just remember to find the right tribes, the ones that regulate the board and encourage reciprocation.
-Also keep in mind that Facebook groups are very involved and can take up tremendous time.
-Therefore, I recommend keeping it to 4 or 5, and doing those WELL.
-Signing up for anymore is a full time job.
+Just remember to find the right ones.
+This means ones that regulate the board and encourage reciprocation.
+Also, keep in mind that Facebook groups are very involved and can take up tremendous time.
+Therefore, I recommend keeping it to a handful and putting effort into reciprocating in those weekly.

-Make sure to join my Facebook group "Nicole's Freelance and Blogging Business Group" right here!
+Make sure to join my new Facebook group "Promote Your Pinterest" right here!
 We can connect!

 Other resources for you: